50 years of nuclear submarines on the Clyde

 The Royal Navy's association with Faslane and Gare Loch dates back to World War One, well before the nuclear weapons arrived.

-During WW2, Faslane acquired large jetties and a railway connection in order take in transatlantic shipments of troops and supplies.
+During WW2, Faslane acquired large jetties and a railway connection in order to take in transatlantic shipments of troops and supplies.

 After that it took on the role of shipbreaking but was also used as a base for submarines in the pre-nuclear days.